The History of the London History Study Group

 Student Living Arrangements

-For details of student expenses on this study group, please see Student Cost Estimate Sheet.
+For details of student expenses on this study group, please see Student Cost Estimate Sheets.

 Passports and Visas

-London History Study Group program dates: January 16–May 9, 2015.
+London History Study Group program dates: January 20-May 8, 2020.